OUeasley/GoatVision/README.md

 # GoatVision Monitoring

 GoatVision is a metrics monitoring application with dashboards and visualizations.
-It usese Clickhouse for the metric store!
+It uses ClickHouse for the metric store!

 ## Tech Stack

 ### Frontend

 - React
 - React Router
 - TypeScript
 - ECharts for visualizations

 ### Backend

 - Node.js with Express
 - TypeScript
 - ClickHouse for metrics storage